2022 Jahangirpuri violence: Demolitions

 in Delhi, and the central BJP leadership took the decision to go ahead with it.

 A petitioner rushed to the Supreme Court of India to stop the demolition.
 A three judge bench headed by the Chief Justice N. V. Ramana heard the petition.
 The petitioner's counsel argued:

 The Chief Justice ordered maintenance of the status quo until the next hearing.

 But the demolitions did not stop.
 Officials said that they did not have the court order in hand yet and continued with the demolition.
 Another hearing and another order to halt the demolition "immediately" were necessary.
 CPI(M)'s Brinda Karat took a copy of the order, rushed to the demolition site, and stood in front of a bulldozer, asking them to stop.

 By this time, some 20 shops were bulldozed as well as the front of the mosque, from where the attacks allegedly took place during the riot.
-The Hindu temple on the same street was not touched.

 The officials claimed that they had received the Supreme Court order before they could get to it, though the residents contest this claim.

 Later, Hindus in the area voluntarily removed the encroached area of the temple.